 Gantt charts are similarly important for tracking key deadlines and task dependencies.
 Although Gantt charts may seem like a more ‘advanced’ feature, they can be successfully used by small and large teams alike.

-Document storage and sharing options are another vital feature, as most projects require collateral, such as documents, images, videos and the like, to be stored and shared amongst the team.
+Document storage and sharing options are other vital features, as most projects require collateral, such as documents, images, videos and the like, to be stored and shared amongst the team.

 The ability to analyze your data and being able to preempt results is a great feature for any task management system to have.
 The option to do some number crunching on the same platform as your task tracking tool can be a huge benefit.

 Lastly, the ability to search across your projects using advanced filters or a global search feature will also ensure that you can drill down into your data and that nothing ever gets lost.

 A true test of a great task management system is one that people can adapt to with little to no fuss.

 A customization feature will allow each member of your team to adjust the visual tool to their liking.
 The option to select different views and multiple working styles means that they can further tailor the system to suit them.
 Templates and an intuitive interface will also add to the user-friendly experience.